CPC Definition - Subclass G01V

 Acoustic presence detection for passive detection only, e.g. footsteps by walking person.

-G01V 1/001 covers the passive detection of "presence", i.e. availability/existence of an object or a person, e.g. in a room, by the sound produced.
+This subgroup covers the passive detection of "presence", i.e. availability/existence of an object or a person, e.g. in a room, by the sound produced.

 Attention is drawn to the following places, which may be of interest for search:

-Measuring vibrations as such |
+Measuring of sonic vibrations | |

 This place covers:

-General design of seismic surveys
+General design of seismic surveys.

 Use of plurality of generators for generating single coherent signals.